andyyu2004/gift-wizard/README.md

 ## Deployed Address
 https://gift-wizard.herokuapp.com/

+## Note for markers
+Please refer to the latest commit before the due date for the code to mark.
+The later few commits are minor updates for the demo which is allowed.

 ## Getting Started
-1. Go to deployed address directly
+To run on local machine
-2. Simply `npm install` under `/team03/client` directory, and then `npm start` under both `/team03/client` and `/team03/server` to start this application.
+run `install.sh` in the root directory, and then `npm start` (also in root) to run this application

 ## Home View (/)